StefKode/ssl-client-certificate/README.md

   include "/etc/nginx/revproxy/*.location";

 ```
+## Apply on Android Phone
+Assuming you have Android 9 then you need to do:
+1. Settings App
+2. Search "Certificate" -> select import from SD card
+3. Select your client certificate
+4. Enter password from CLIENT_P12_PASSWORD configuration entry
+done

 # Security considerations
 1. Openssl assignes each file the recommended file permission setting.
 Nevertheless I recommend to place the certs.* directories into a password protected archive.
 I use [darkpack](https://github.com/StefKode/darkpack) for that.